SPLATteam/Model-Supply-Regions-MSR-Toolset/README.md

 **AttributorCombiner, Screener, Cluster:** Less than 5 minutes

-Total run time (all scripts) for complete Africa dataset (50 countries) took 36 hours for singly technology.
+Total run time (all scripts) for complete Africa dataset (50 countries) took 36 hours for single technology.
 This run time can significantly decrease if stricter exclusion and resource criteria is adopted in ControFile\_MSRCreator.xlsx.